SEO or PPC?

 Users sometimes dislike and distrust paid advertising, so much so that they will scroll past a Google Ad to click on an organic result.

 To rank on page one for a given search, your website has to demonstrate relevance, authority and trustworthiness.
 While users may not be aware of these specific factors, they’re familiar enough with how Google works to know that page one results are likely to offer the best match to their search query.
 When your brand has presence in the upper end of the SERPs, you are demonstrating credibility, making users far more inclined to trust your business.

-Your Google My Business (GMB) profile is another aspect of your SEO that could appear in search results related to your business.
+Your Google Business Profile (GMB) profile is another aspect of your SEO that could appear in search results related to your business.
 The aim is to have a comprehensive profile that’s regularly updated and supported by positive Google reviews from real life customers.
 Not only will this strengthen your local SEO, it will also build trust with prospective customers online.